reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-spring-boot-info-endpoint.md

 ```

 ## Conclusion
 In this article, we learned how to use Spring Actuator to expose relevant information about our application.
-We found out how the build, environment, Git, and Java information could be added to the Actuator `info` endpoint.
+We found out how information about the build, environment, Git, and Java environment can be added to the Actuator `/info` endpoint.
 We also looked at how all this information can be configured and controlled by the Maven/Gradle build plugins.

 You can play around with a complete application illustrating these ideas using the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-app-info).